 More benefits of cinnamon include the fact that it has also raised levels of "good" HDL cholesterol in one study.
 Cinnamon has been demonstrated to lower blood pressure in experiments on animals.
 When combined, these components may greatly reduce your chance of getting heart disease.

 Several ingredients in cinnamon may have positive effects on the heart.
 In a study on animals, cinnamaldehyde, for instance, reduced blood pressure.

 In a 2014 study, rats who underwent a long-term regimen of aerobic exercise and cinnamon had improved heart function than those who did not.
-We might therefore draw the conclusion that frequent cinnamon use can aid in the prevention of such cardiovascular disorders.
+We might therefore draw the conclusion that the benefits of cinnamon use includes the prevention of such cardiovascular disorders.

 Reduced instances of multiple sclerosis